Veridise/veridise-docs/zkvanguard/detectors/uc-outputs.md

 ## Limitations

-This detector may incur false positives if the output signal is designed to be constant constrained, but that constant is computed within the circuit (e.g., the output signal is a hash of a constant value).
+- This detector may incur false positives if the output signal is designed to be constant constrained, but that constant is computed within the circuit (e.g., the output signal is a hash of a constant value).
-This detector also will fail to detect issues where, e.g., an output signal is constrained by _an_ input, but should be constrained by multiple inputs.
+- This detector will fail to detect issues where, e.g., an output signal is constrained by _an_ input, but should be constrained by multiple inputs.

+## Assessing Severity

+It is generally rare for output signals to not be a function of input signals or constants, so findings from this detector often indicate severe issues where key computations and constraints have been accidentally omitted.